 Theory & Practical Driving Test Centres, 2018 Pass Rates and the “Secret” to passing 1st time

-We use the official Driving & Vehicle Standards Agency (DVSA) car test information to compile the driving test centre addresses and pass rates.
+We use the official UK Driving & Vehicle Standards Agency (DVSA) car test information to compile the driving test centre addresses and pass rates.

 Whilst regularly checked please see your confirmation email received for any last minute changes to your local driving test centres address.